ZheyuanChen/SCPIC/README.md

 # SCPIC

-SCPIC computes two-dimensional TM or fully vectorial three-dimensional laser fields reflected by parabolic mirrors, then exports transverse electric-field profiles for the custom laser reader in the modified EPOCH checkout.
+SCPIC (Stratton-Chu for Particle-in-Cell simulations) computes two-dimensional TM or fully vectorial three-dimensional laser fields reflected by parabolic mirrors, then exports transverse electric-field profiles for the custom laser reader in the modified EPOCH checkout.
 The 3D path follows the physical-optics Stratton--Chu method of Vallières *et al.*